 Oklahoma City Office of Emergency Management is responsible for EOP development and maintenance.
-The EOP is minimally reviewed and updated annually but if necessary, it may be updated periodically or more frequently.
+At a minimum, the EOP is reviewed and updated annually, but if necessary, it may be updated periodically or more frequently.
 The EOP is updated to incorporate new directives, legislative changes, and procedural changes based on lessons learned from exercises and actual events.